 Chair rail moulding adds a decorative touch of elegance to any room.
-It is a chic design feature, but historically it was applied in dining rooms to protect plaster walls from being dinged by chairs – hence the name.
+It is a chic design feature in modern times, but historically, it was applied in dining rooms to protect plaster walls from being dinged by chairs – hence the name.
 Today, chair rail moulding has been freed from its functional use and is used decoratively in every room of the home.
 Designers and architects use it along with panel mouldings to add dimension to otherwise flat walls or delineate wall color changes.

-Adding chair rail moulding to a room doesn’t just add style, it also adds resale value to your home.
-Chair rail moulding is routinely listed as one of the top ten features home buyers want in a new home.
+Adding chair rail moulding to a room doesn’t only add style; it also adds resale value to your home, as homebuyers report list it routinely as one of the top ten features home buyers want in a new home.
 When you browse our online catalog, you will notice that at The Moulding Company, we have plenty of chair rail options to satisfy the unique wants and needs of anyone looking to spruce up their space with this type of paneling.

-To maximize the impact of a chair rail on a room, it needs to be installed at the ideal height for that room.
-As with all things having to do with design, there are no hard and fast rules, but there are a few good guidelines.
+To maximize the impact of a chair rail on a room, a contractor will install it at the ideal height for that space.
+There are no hard and fast rules about placement, but there are a few good guidelines for the standard design.

-Experts recommend installing it no higher than the lower third of the room.
-Meaning that for a room with a ceiling height of eight feet, the chair rail would be no higher than 32 inches from the floor.
-In rooms with higher ceilings, the chair rail could be higher, but not higher than 48 inches.
+Our experts recommend installing it no higher than the lower third of the room, which means that the chair rail would be no higher than 32 inches from the floor for a room with a ceiling height of eight feet.
+The chair rail could be higher in rooms with higher ceilings but not higher than 48 inches.

-Chair rail should catch the eye and add dimension to the room, but it should not make the room seem smaller.
-Installing chair railing too high will visually shrink the room, while installing it too short will make the walls appear unbalanced.
+It should catch the eye and add dimension to the room, but it should not make the space seem smaller.
+Installing a chair railing too high will visually shrink the room, while installing it too short will make the walls appear unbalanced.

 Chair Rail and Wainscoting

-Chair rail looks great as a stand-alone accent to a room.
-But, it also looks amazing when paired with wainscot.
-Wainscot is a type of decorative paneling that usually covers the lower third of a wall, giving it texture and durable dimension.
-The top and bottom edges of wainscot are blunt and so need to be finished.
-Chair rail or specially designed wainscot cap are both ideal toppers for wainscot, giving it a superior finishing touch.
+Chair rail looks excellent as a stand-alone accent to a room, but it also looks fantastic when paired with wainscoting.
+Wainscot is a decorative paneling that usually covers the lower third of a wall, giving it texture and durable dimension.
+The top and bottom edges of wainscoting are blunt and need finishing.
+Chair rail or specially designed wainscot cap are ideal toppers for wainscot, giving it a unique finishing touch.

 Chair Rail Designs